Facebook Pixel

 What To Put On A Business Card

 It is therefore important that any information and images you wish to include on your business card are up-to-date and relevant to your business.
-Most business cards will include the following information:
+Most business cards will include some or all of the following information.

 Your logo is an essential part of your branding.
-It can help the recipients of your business card easily identify what kind of goods and services you offer.
+It has the power to create a memorable first impression and help the recipients of your business card easily identify what kind of goods and services you offer.
+A well-designed logo instantly communicates your company's personality and values.
 It is quite often the case that someone will take your business card and then completely forget why they have done so!
 Your logo can remind them as to who you are and why they want to contact you.

 Social media platforms are another popular way for customers to get in contact with you.
 For any social sites that you do include on your business card, make sure to include the logo or name of the platform alongside the name of your media handle.
 You don’t need to add every social media site that you use, only include those that are active and relevant to your business.